Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 ***

 > #### `trim(Audio/Video).ahk`
-These scripts provide the user with a quick and easy to use GUI designed to trim an audio/video file using `ffmpeg`
+These scripts provide the user with a quick and easy to use GUI designed to trim an audio/video file using `ffmpeg`.
+***

+> #### `render and replace.ahk`
+This script will label the current selected clip the colour of your choosing and then send the hotkey (set within `KSA`) to open the `Render and Replace` dialogue box.